openminted/omtd-standalone-setup/README.md

 ```code=yaml,name=group_vars/all
 apache2_as_reverse_proxy: True
 ```

+## Change ports for Galaxy deployments
+If the ports 8080 and/or 8081 are in use, you can change them in `group_vars/all` by setting the variables `executor_port` and `editor_port` to different values.

 ## Run the script
 It is assumed that the scripts run with superuser priviledges.
 If this is not the case, set add a line in `group_vars/all`: